Zmote/z-motions/README.md

 Run `npm run publish:gh-pages`

+## Publishing as a Static Site

+Run `npm run publish:static`

-This builds the project and deploys the build dist dir to a branch called gh-pages with the appropiate deployment URL.
+This builds the project and deploys the build dist dir to a branch called static with the appropiate deployment URL.
-(in this case the repo name as prefix)
+(in this case with root path "/")

 Access: https://zmote.github.io/z-motions